Trump wades deeper into biofuel debate with second meeting

 A number of companies will also be represented.

-Executives from refiners Valero Energy Corp (VLO.N), Delta Air Lines’ (DAL.N), Monroe Energy and PBF Energy Inc (PBF.N) will be there along with a union representative from the bankrupt PES, the largest and oldest refiner on the East Coast, the sources said.
+Executives from refiners Valero Energy Corp, Delta Air Lines’, Monroe Energy and PBF Energy Inc will be there along with a union representative from the bankrupt PES, the largest and oldest refiner on the East Coast, the sources said.

-The biofuel industry will be represented by officials from major producers POET and Green Plains Inc (GPRE.O), along with others, the two sources said.
+The biofuel industry will be represented by officials from major producers POET and Green Plains Inc, along with others, the two sources said.

 Trump will be joined by U.S. Environmental Protection Agency head Scott Pruitt and Interior Secretary Ryan Zinke, who will be sitting in for U.S. Agriculture Secretary Sonny Perdue as he attends events in California, they said.